Stephen Guarino

 Stephen Guarino (born November 14, 1975) is an American actor and comedian, known as Sully Patterson on the Jim Carrey-produced Showtime series I'm Dying Up Here (2017–2018) and for his recurring role as Derrick in the ABC comedy series Happy Endings, a character that has since been carried over to the NBC sitcom Marry Me, as well as Connor on the ABC sitcom Dr. Ken.

 Discovered by Rosie O'Donnell, he was one of the prominent sketch comedy stars on the groundbreaking Logo TV series The Big Gay Sketch Show (2007–2010) with fellow comedians Kate McKinnon, Erica Ash, Colman Domingo, Jonny McGovern, Julie Goldman, Paolo Andino, Dion Flynn, and Michael Serrato.
 In 2018, he was nominated for a Daytime Emmy for his role as "Quincy" in the Netflix series EastSiders.
 He also received the Outfest Best Actor award for his role in the feature film BearCity.

-Early life
+Early life and education

 Guarino is originally from Orlando, Florida and was a member of SAK Comedy Lab.
 He graduated from Florida State University as well as The Public Theater's Shakespeare program.
 After appearing in numerous Off-Broadway productions, Guarino was a co-creator of the Off-Broadway improv musical The Nuclear Family with fellow members Jimmy Ray Bennett, John Gregorio, and Matthew Loren Cohen.
 Guarino was later cast on The Big Gay Sketch Show in 2005.